apextalos/VirtualLoop/README.md

 SDLC protocol reference: [[NEMA TS2-2003.pdf](https://www.dropbox.com/scl/fi/l3es29g8ugdyiyf4ybhre/NEMA-TS2-2003.pdf?rlkey=pro3as7zwp3ee7hn7jcgo2vp0&dl=0)]

-## Getting started Checklist<a name="started"></a>
+## Getting Started Checklist<a name="started"></a>

+1. Installation
     1. Power the device either through PoE, 12/24VDC plug, or BIU rack insertion
+    2. Verify the heartbeat light blinks 1 per second
 2. Networking
-    1. Setup a laptop to communicate on the subnet 192.168.1.XXX
+    1. Setup a laptop to communicate on the subnet 192.168.1.XXX and plugin to the front Ethernet port
-    2. The device initial IP address is indicated by the OLED screen
+    3. The device initial IP address is indicated by the OLED screen
-    3. Login to the unit's web interface using a browser
+    4. Login to the unit's web interface using a browser
-    4. Set the proper address, subnet, and gateway IP for the network which allows communication to the cameras
+    5. Set the proper address, subnet, and gateway IP for the network which allows communication to the cameras
 3. Detector integration
     1. Plugin the SDLC interface cable
     2. Use the VirtualLoop Web interface to enable the proper BIU #'s